maxhithere/CapBypassWrapped/README.md

 ## License

-`CapBypassWrapped` is licensed under the Apache License.
+[CapBypassWrapped](<https://pypi.org/project/capbypasswrapped/>) is licensed under the Apache License.
 See the LICENSE file for more information.

 ## Contact

-If you have any questions or comments about `CapBypassWrapped`, please contact me on discord at @maxhithere
+If you have any questions or comments about [CapBypassWrapped](<https://pypi.org/project/capbypasswrapped/>), please contact me on discord at @maxhithere